Mini-ghost/vorms/docs/api/use-form.md

 ### isSubmitting

-Return `true` when form is submitting, If `onSubmit()` is a synchronous function, then you need to call setSubmitting(false) on your own.
+Return `true` when form is submitting, If `onSubmit()` is a synchronous function, then you need to call setSubmitting(false) yourself.

 - Type `Ref<boolean>`